The mortgage loan.

 A search of the local area as part of the conveyancing service.
 This highlights anything that may affect the property or surrounding area, such as planned road building and planning permissions.

-A mortgage is a method of using property as security for the repayment of a debt.
+A mortgage is a legal way of using property as security for the repayment of a debt.

 - Mortgage deed: